Creation of 'Refers To' Relation

 FK: DS2 (field_1)

-• sameFieldNamesPk - common fields that are part of the PK in both datasets, and both datasets have an identical number of PKs.
+• sameFieldNamesPk - common fields that are part of the PK in both datasets, and both datasets have the same number of PKs.

 • The relation is created and its direction is random.